Abd1997-Dev/Design-of-reduced-latency-and-increased-throughput-Polar-Decoder/README.md

 Fig.3 - Hardware architecture of the pe1
 </p>

+The corresponding Schematic obtained from the xilinx vivado is attached in the fig. 4.
+I have used **structural modelling** to achieve the required architecture.

 The pe2 uses the min-sum approach and its hardware architecture is shown in fig. 4.
 It consists of the two complement to sign magnitude conversion, sign magnitude to two cmplement conversion, EX-OR gate and comparator.

 <p align="center">